Bulla Dairy Foods: Founding

-In 1914, the first expansion of the company included the purchase of a butter factory in Drysdale, south west of Melbourne.
-In 1921, the business bought land to build their first factory in the Western District town of Colac and by 1922, the butter factory in Drysdale was sold and the operations and manufacturing were moved to Colac.
-Bulla had initially started the business in Moonee Ponds, Melbourne and in 1928, Bulla purchased a premise in Arden St, North Melbourne to become their new headquarters, this site would hold the manufacturing of the cream bottling plant and distribution and head office.
-By 1929, Bulla had begun to produce ice cream from their factory on Murray Street in Colac, Victoria.
-In the following year, Bulla purchased the factory that produced Regal Ice Cream in Colac.
+In 1914, the first expansion of the company included the purchase of a butter factory in Drysdale, on the Bellarine Peninsula.
+In 1921, the business bought land in the Western District town of Colac to build a new factory.
+The factory in Drysdale was sold and the operation was moved to Colac in 1922.

+Bulla had initially started its business in the Melbourne suburb of Moonee Ponds and, in 1928, Bulla purchased premises in Arden Street, North Melbourne for its new headquarters, and the site of its cream bottling plant and distribution.
+By 1929, Bulla had begun to produce ice cream from its factory in Murray Street, Colac.
+In the following year, Bulla purchased the Colac factory that produced Regal ice cream.
 Bulla continued to produce ice cream under the brand name Regal until rebadging it as Bulla Ice Cream in 2004.

-The business has primarily focused on portraying the image of Bulla as a family business and in the late 1990s the company began to hire senior members of the business who were not descendants of the three founding families.
-In 2000, a 6,400 square metre site on Forest St was planned for construction in Colac for manufacturing their dairy products and the plant was operational by 2003.
+The company had focused on portraying Bulla as a family business but, in the late 1990s, it began to hire senior members who were not descendants of the three founding families.
+In 2000, a 6,400 square metre site on Forest Street, Colac, was planned for manufacturing the company's dairy products, and it became operational in 2003.